TedHusted/awake/awake.md/awake.md

 “For the current administration, Nexus uses a news format that balances content between international matters and domestic issues. — Show not tell.”

 The presentation concludes with the obligatory “Questions” slide.
-At the bottom, a caption reads “Maintained by the Office of AI Standards and Accountability (OASA)”
+At the bottom, a caption reads “Maintained by the Office of SI Standards and Accountability (OSSA)”

 Liam sighs.
 “That’s a lot.
 I need to sit down.”